Why do These Match? Explaining the Behavior of Image Similarity Models

 \textbf{Metrics.} Following Petsiuk~\etal~\cite{Petsiuk2018rise}, we evaluate the generated saliency maps using insertion and deletion metrics which measure the change in performance of the model being explained as pixels are inserted into a blank image, or deleted from the original image.
 For our task, we generate saliency maps for all query images, and insert or delete pixels in that image only.
 If a saliency map correctly captures the most important image regions, we should expect a sharp drop in performance as pixels are deleted (or a sharp increase as they are inserted).
 We report the area under the curve (AUC) created as we insert/delete pixels at a rate of 1\% per step for both metrics.
 We normalize the similarity scores for each image pair across these thresholds so they fall in a [0-1] interval.

 \textbf{Results.} Table~\ref{tab:saliency_results} compares the different saliency map generation methods on the insertion and deletion tasks.
-We found no consistent winner between the two datasets, with RISE performing best on the Polyvore Outfits dataset and LIME obtaining best performance on the AwA dataset.
+RISE performs best on most metrics, with the exception of LIME doing better on the deletion metric on AwA.
 This is not surprising, since LIME learns which super-pixels contribute to a similarity score.
 For AwA this means that parts of the animals could be segmented out and deleted or inserted in their entirety before moving onto the next super-pixel.
 On Polyvore Outfits, however, the important components may be along the boundaries of objects (\eg the cut of a dress), something not well represented by super-pixel segmentation.
-Although Mask does not perform as well as other approaches, it tends to produce the most compact regions of salient pixels as it searches for a saliency map with minimal support (see our qualitative comparison of the different methods provided in Figure~\ref{fig:salience_comparison}).
-Notably, we generally obtained better performance when the reference image was kept fixed and only the query image was manipulated.
-This may be due to the issues from noisy similarity scores as discussed in Section~\ref{sec:saliency_maps} and suggests extra care must be taken when manipulating both images.
+Although Mask does not perform as well as other approaches, it tends to produce the most compact regions of salient pixels as it searches for a saliency map with minimal support (see the appendix for examples).
+Notably, we generally obtain better performance when the reference image is kept fixed and only the query image is manipulated.
+This may be due to issues stemming from noisy similarity scores as discussed in Section~\ref{sec:saliency_maps}, and suggests extra care must be taken when manipulating both images.